ljmerza/react-photo-calendar/docs/photo-calendar-composability-plan.md

 - Preserve current functionality and accessibility guarantees as defaults, with a clear migration path for existing users.

 ## Current State
-- `PhotoCalendar` renders markup and behavior together; critical controls like navigation buttons, month chips, and day cells live inside the component with hardwired HTML and classes.
-- Customization is limited to `renderDayContent`, `children`, and CSS overrides.
-- Tests focus on the monolithic component, making future refactors risky without broader coverage.
+- `PhotoCalendar` now composes headless primitives (`PhotoCalendarRoot`, `PhotoCalendarNavigation`, `PhotoCalendarWeekdays`, `PhotoCalendarMonthGrid`) while keeping the legacy props intact.
+- Consumers can override navigation, weekday headers, and day rendering via render props (`renderNavigation`, `renderWeekdays`, `renderDay`) or build entirely custom shells with the primitives and context hook.
+- Design tokens exposed through CSS variables allow theming without touching JSX.
+- Optional helper components such as `PhotoCalendarDay` expose the default button markup for consumers who want partial overrides without rebuilding accessibility wiring.

 ## Guiding Principles
 - **Headless-first**: expose state and callbacks via hooks/context so UI can be composed anywhere in the tree.